About Urolink

 Key Areas of Urolink Activity

-Urolink's ethos is to provide help in setting up self-sustaining training hubs in low, or low-middle, income countries but explores other areas in the following ways:
+Urolink's ethos is to provide help in setting up self-sustaining training centres in low, or low-middle, income countries but has explored many other centres:

-• VISITS - encouraging & supporting professional visits to work with, or mentor, colleagues overseas.
+- VISITS - encouraging & supporting professional visits to work with colleagues overseas

-• supporting appropriate urological training for surgeons in their locality by in-country, or remote, collaboration;
+- supporting appropriate urological training of surgeons in their home countries;

-• helping UK trainees experience surgery in low or low-middle-income countries (LMICs).
+- helping UK trainees experience surgery in low or middle-income countries (LMICs)

-• EQUIPMENT - assisting with the provision of educative material, surgical equipment and disposibles, as well as IT support, where needed.
+- EQUIPMENT - assisting with the provision of hardcopy and online educative material, surgical equipment and disposibles, as well as IT support where needed

 Urolink's Basic Rights Charter